Why Is a Sump Pump Needed in Your Basement?

 - Flooding and damage to your stuff

-Despite the old thinking that basements just flood and that it should be expected, the truth is that it is not normal to have water in your basement crawl space.
+Despite the old thinking that basements flood occasionally, and that it should not only be expected but it’s also perfectly fine, the truth is that it is not normal to have water in your basement crawl space.
 In fact, it is dangerous to your health and home.

 This is where waterproofing, drainage and water management systems come in.
 They can keep water and mold away and keep your basement dry.

-But, in some extreme cases (like the hurricane and tropical storms that hit New Jersey and Philadelphia in 2011 and 2102) even the best waterproofing systems can break down.
+But, in some extreme cases (like the hurricane and tropical storms that hit New Jersey and Philadelphia over the last few years) some waterproofing systems can break down.